 Types of Jobs a Maid Is Allowed to Do in Singapore

-Hundreds of thousands of families in Singapore hire foreign domestic workers (from the Philippines, Indonesia, and other approved nations) to cover a range of duties – from household chores to caring for children and the elderly.
-However, employers should be aware that domestic workers are only allowed to perform certain duties, as enforced by the Ministry of Manpower.
+Hundreds of thousands of families in Singapore hire foreign domestic workers (from the Philippines, Indonesia, and other approved nations) to cover a range of duties.
+However, employers should be aware that domestic workers are only allowed to perform certain duties like caring for children and the elderlies, as enforced by the Ministry of Manpower.
+For example can maids wash cars, which household chores can they perform?

 Foreign domestic workers’ duties usually include cleaning, washing, ironing, shopping, cooking, and taking care of children, elderly family members, or pets.
 Additionally, they can also run occasional errands.